Nathaniel Bacon (Virginia colonist): Bacon's Rebellion

-In the meantime, Bacon, whose overseer on a James River plantation had been killed by Indian raiders, emerged as a rebel leader.
+In the meantime, Bacon owned two large plantations along the James River.
+This main plantation called "Curles" (about 1000 acres, although only a third cleared since it was formed by others circa 1630, and by now worked by a dozen slaves) was on a peninsula formed by a bend of the James River (hence its name).
+Another plantation was significantly upstream, near the falls of the James River at Shockoe Creek, and had more cattle.
+Indian raiders killed Bacon's overseer on that upriver plantation, and Bacon soon emerged as a rebel leader.
 When Berkeley refused to grant Bacon a military commission to attack all Indians, Bacon mustered his own force of 400–500 men and moved up the James River to attack the Doeg and Pamunkey tribes.
 Although both had generally lived peaceably with the colonists, and had not attacked the frontier settlements, their cultivated lands were valuable.

 In March, Berkeley had attempted to secure warriors from the Pamunkey tribe to fight hostile tribes pursuant to earlier treaties.
 The Pamunkey queen Cockacoeske passionately reminded the Governor's Council of the deaths 20 years ago of her husband and 100 warriors whom they had provided in a similar situation.
 The chairman had ignored her complaint, and instead continued to demand more warriors, receiving a promise in return to supply a dozen.
 Berkeley did arrest Bacon and remove him from the council, but Bacon's men quickly secured his release, and forced Berkeley to hold legislative elections.
 Meanwhile, Bacon's men continued their offensive against the Pamunkeys, who fled into Dragon Swamp.
 When the friendly Occoneechee managed to capture a Susquehannock fort, Bacon's forces demanded all the spoils, although they had not assisted in the fighting.
-They then attacked the Oconeechee by treachery, killing men, women and children.
+They then attacked the Oconeechee by treachery, killing 100 to 400 men, women and children.

-Despite Bacon's outlaw status, voters of Henrico County elected him to the recomposed House of Burgesses.
+Despite Bacon's outlaw status, voters of Henrico County elected him and his mentor James Crewes to the recomposed House of Burgesses.
 That body enacted a number of sweeping reforms, limiting the governor's powers and restoring suffrage rights to landless freemen.
-They also made the sale of any arms to any Indian punishable by the death penalty.
+They also made the sale of any arms to any Indian punishable by execution.
 Bacon's followers were unmollified, accusing Berkeley of refusing to authorize retaliation against natives to protect his own fur-trading investments and the monopolies which he had granted to his favorites.
 After a number of verbal altercations, including a quarrel in a Jamestown street, Berkeley retreated to his plantation and signed the military commission Bacon demanded.
 Scouting parties accordingly set out to requisition supplies, as well as to kill and enslave Indians, prompting protests from citizens of Gloucester County who were subject to the militia's exactions.
 Bacon's forces retreated to Middle Plantation (later renamed Williamsburg).